tinkerbell/tinkerbell.org/content/docs/integrations/cloudinit.md

 _"Cloud images are operating system templates and every instance starts out as an identical clone of every other instance.
 It is the user data that gives every cloud instance its personality and cloud-init is the tool that applies user data to your instances automatically."_ - [cloud-init]

-Tinkerbell via [Hegel] supports a good portion of the `2009-04-04` version of the EC2 API version for metadata and user data.
-This allows you to use Hegel to provide cloud-init data to your machines.
-See the [Hegel] doc for more details.
+Tinkerbell via [Tootles] supports a good portion of the `2009-04-04` version of the EC2 API version for metadata and user data.
+This allows you to use Tootles to provide cloud-init data to your machines.
+See the [Tootles] doc for more details.
 This document will guide you through the process of integrating Tinkerbell and cloud-init.
 For details on how to use cloud-init, refer to the [cloud-init documentation].

 ## Defining data